 Since a timer can control and handle more than one electrode, the robot must not only send the message "Tips have been dressed" but also the number of the recently dressed electrode.
-At its program selection inputs, the timer expects contemporarily with the signal "Tips have been dressed" the binary coded electrode number.
+At its spot selection inputs (see page 6-4), the timer expects the binary coded electrode number contemporarily with the signal "Tips have been dressed".